 o exploration, enquiring, investigating, questioning

-o dialogic learning, promoting and developing articular and accurate speaking and listening, discussion and debate within lessons
+o dialogic learning, promoting and developing articulate and accurate speaking and listening, discussion and debate within lessons

 o solving problems, working in teams, and individually to overcome challenges and find out things for themselves

 o take ownership over their learning by being involved in the learning process – knowing what they need to achieve and how to achieve it, and given the tools to do this for themselves

 - Offer high quality first teaching for all, where the children that need the most support, have more teacher contact time to help them

 - Direct adults and resources to enable the teacher to fulfil their role effectively